elgrons/Super-Galactic-Age-Calc/README.md

 * 💫 No known bugs

-* 💫 There are more planets that can be added (or removed: thinking of you, Pluto).
+* 💫 There are more planets that can be added (and hopefully not removed: thinking of you, Pluto).

 * 💫 Please reach out with any questions or concerns at: [eliot.lauren@gmail.com](eliot.lauren@gmail.com)